Get a permit for a septic system

 |Renew a Permit to Install - PTI's are valid for 2 years and must be renewed if they expire prior to the Permit to Use being issued||8.31 fee units||$127 (GST exempt)|

 *Re-issuing a Septic Permit, A Septic Plan Search and providing Septic Tank Written Advice can incur a non-statutory fee amount of $77 each.

 You can apply:

 - In person: 20 Siding Ave, Officer

 - Email: email@example.com

-Once you have lodged your application we will either issue a permit or advise refusal within 10 work days.
+Once you have lodged your application we will either issue a permit, request more information or advise refusal within 10 work days.